maximekunsch/TETRIS/README.md

 ## Makefile Overview

 The Makefile is configured to compile a C++ project using the SFML library.
-Here's a brief overview of the Makefile variables and targets:
+To explain :

 - `CXX`: Specifies the compiler to be used, which is `g++` in this case.
 - `CXXFLAGS`: Compiler flags, including the C++17 standard and include paths for SFML.